 [2] [5] have the same proposal that relay UE has single PC5 adaptation layer entity.

-Proposal 3: Relay UE has a single PC5 adaptation layer entity shared with multiple remote UEs.
+Proposal 4: Relay UE has a single PC5 adaptation layer entity shared with multiple remote UEs.

+Proposal 4a: RAN2 discuss if PC5 hop and Uu hop can share a common protocol entity of the adaptation layer.

 Adaptation layer functionalities